 The problem with using professional or free email services is that you’re stuck with whatever tools they want to offer.
 While there may be some elements of customizability, that’s about all the leeway you’re going to get.

-Hosting your email means that you get to choose the tools you want to use.
+Hosting your email means you get to choose the tools you want to use.
 For example, you can opt for hundreds of webmail applications or choose the spam filters you want to put in place.
 The power is in your hands.

 Why put up with enforced limitations when you can have a massive chunk of storage space for your pool of email addresses?
-Self-hosted emails often come with generous storage allocations, and you can specify the account limits yourself.
+Self-hosted emails often come with generous storage allocations, and you can specify account limits yourself.

 While many professional email hosting services are pretty good at spam and virus control, nothing beats fine-tuned security.
 Having control over the email server with self-hosting means you can set microscopic filters to block unwanted or harmful emails.